frakkerman/pricing_parcel_lockers/README.md

 ## Environment

 The code is written in Python 3.10.
-We use PyTorch 1.13.1 to model neural network architectures.
+We use PyTorch 2.0.0 to model neural network architectures and hygese 0.0.0.8, the Python HGS implementation.
 A requirements.txt details further requirements of our project.
 We tested our project on a Windows 11 environment, and a high-performance cluster, whose details you find here:

 ## Folder Structure